linode/docs/docs/products/networking/nodebalancers/guides/configure/index.md

 ### Passive Health Checks

 The **passive checks** setting controls if passive health checks are enabled.
 When enabled, the NodeBalancer monitors all requests sent to backend nodes.
-If the request times out and returns a 5xx response code (excluding 501 and 505), or otherwise fails to connect, the backend is marked as *down* and taken out of rotation.
+If the request times out, returns a 5xx response code (excluding 501 and 505), or otherwise fails to connect, the backend is marked as *down* and taken out of rotation.

 ## Backend Nodes (Compute Instances)